honnuanand/GoMuxPostgres/README.md

     $ bin/go-mux-api
     user=postgres password=pgpass dbname=postgres sslmode=disable
     ```
-1. Open a Browser and hit all the end points as per the routes created
+1. Open a Browser and hit all the end points as per the routes created in the ```pkg/handlers/productHandlers.go```